How long does it take for metformin to reduce blood sugar

 Metformin is a commonly prescribed medication used to treat type 2 diabetes.
 It belongs to a class of drugs known as biguanides.
 Metformin works by reducing the amount of glucose produced by the liver and increasing the sensitivity of muscle cells to insulin, thereby improving the uptake and utilization of glucose in the body.

-See also Metformin category pregnancy
+See also Metformin medication classification

 Metformin does not increase insulin production but instead helps the body respond better to the insulin it already produces.
 This results in lower blood sugar levels and improved glycemic control in individuals with diabetes.